valkarias/Pa/README.md

 If you are completely new, Please head to the [Pcrap Documentation](https://valkarias.github.io/contents/toc.html).
 The website is not completely responsive & the standard library documentation will be gradually added and is in progress.

 Examples are all in the [examples folder](https://github.com/valkarias/PCrap/tree/master/examples).
+Check the [Update Log](https://github.com/valkarias/PCrap/blob/master/LOG.md) page for any major or minor changes added!

 ## Up & Running
 - PCrap uses a tool called [PBuild](https://github.com/valkarias/PCrap/releases) to download & build.